frankiesanjana/all-about-penguins/README.md

 - As a user who is doing research for a presentation, I want a site that is clear and informative.
 - As a user who is searching for trivia information (e.g., for a quiz), I want a site that contains interesting facts that are not necessarily well-known.
 - As a user who is just browsing, I want a beautiful site that is easy to read with interesting information.
-- As a user who is just browsing, I want a beautiful site with attractive images
+- As a user who is just browsing, I want a beautiful site with attractive images.
 - As a user who is particularly interested in and enjoys the subject matter, I want to enhance my knowledge.
 - As a user who is particularly interested in and enjoys the subject matter, I want to be able to ask further questions to find out more.
 - As a user who is particularly interested in and enjoys the subject matter, I want to follow the page on social media, so I can see more information about real-life experiences or updates to the site.